htcondor/htcondor/docs/users-manual/env-of-job.rst

    container_image = http://example.com/dir/image.sif

-A container image that would otherwise be transferred can be forced to never be transferred by setting
+A container image that would otherwise be transferred can be forced to never be transferred with :subcom:`transfer_container`.

 .. code-block:: condor-submit

-      should_transfer_container = no
+      transfer_container = false

 HTCondor knows that "docker://" and "oras://" (for apptainer) are special, and are never transferred by HTCondor plugins.